 I didn’t want to extend my arm out to hand him his putter because I didn’t want Ryan to see my hand shaking…[s2If !is_user_logged_in()]

 did that get to the top?
 I said yes and we resumed our argument about Entourage.

-Jeff Cuzzort and Trey Denton would both miss the green with their 3rd and both would almost chip in for birdie.
-Ryan 2 putted for the win and what followed was an eye-opening moment to what pro golf was like at the developmental tour level.
+Jeff Cuzzort and Trey Denton would both miss the green with their third shots and both would almost chip in for birdie.
+Ryan two-putted for the win and what followed was an eye-opening moment to what pro golf was like at the developmental tour level.
 He had no family there, his girlfriend wasn’t there, and no players had waited around.
 His family wasn’t going to fly in to see him win, they all had jobs that they had to be at Monday.
 There was a local newspaper there and he did a quick interview with them.
 After the trophy presentation he took the big check and stuffed it in the back of his car.
 He then got in his car and headed to the next event.

 My dad and I had done trips like this plenty of times before and there were plenty of moments that made me realize how “glamorous” life at the developmental tour level was.
-My dad and I camped most years when we caddied and at our campsite was always at least 1 golfer who stayed in a tent or his car.
-I remember talking with a family of a player who is currently on KFT and his wife and kids traveled with him to a Hooters event we were at one year.
+My dad and I camped most years when we caddied and at our campsite was always at least one golfer who stayed in a tent or his car.
+I remember talking with the family of a player who is currently on the Korn Ferry Tour, and his wife and kids traveled with him to a Hooters event we were at one year.
 He said they were all staying in Motel 6.
 I remember hearing stories of host housing where they had to stay in a pink room and sleep on a short bed.